-- 3.6.1 The operating hours for the service are defined as the Service Hours set out in Schedule 2A: Annex A. This must be read in conjunction with Schedule 2A: Annex B which sets out the operating hours for individual renal and oncology units. - 3.6.2 Sunday and weekend appointments may be required over the Christmas and New Year period and are included in this contract, as described in Section 3.3. - 3.6.3 Except as otherwise specified, no premium shall be paid for transportation outside the agreed hours
+- 3.6.1 The operating hours for the service are defined as the Service Hours set out in Schedule 2A: Annex A. - 3.6.2 Except as otherwise specified, no premium shall be paid for transportation outside the agreed hours

-3.7 Description/Care Pathway - Enhanced Priority Patients
+3.7 Description/Care Pathway - PTS

-- 3.7.1 This specification relates to the provision of non-emergency patient transport undertaken by the Provider delivered to eligible patients and eligible escorts - 3.7.2 The service will be available for all eligible EPS patients whose: - Appointment start time and requested collection time are within the Service Hours for Enhanced Priority Service set out in Schedule 2A: Annex A. - 3.7.3 No charges will be made to eligible patients or eligible escorts receiving the service. - 3.7.4 Discrete processes within the service must be available for the following activities: - Eligibility Screening and Assessment - Transport Booking Service including facilities to view, amend and cancel bookings and deal with enquires from patients, carers and healthcare professionals. - The Booking Service must be accessible via an online booking system and/or by telephone for healthcare professionals and patients (where applicable) - Transportation of patients from pickup/drop off to handover of care - Risk Assessments and transportation of Bariatric patients - General patient risk assessments for safe transportation - A sign posting service /directory of alternative transport services for non-eligible patients

-An enquiry line for patients'/carers and healthcare professionals whilst the service in operational
+- 3.7.1 This specification relates to the provision of non-emergency patient transport undertaken by the Provider delivered to eligible patients and eligible escorts - 3.7.2 The service will be available for all eligible PTS patients whose: - Appointment start time and requested collection time are within the Service Hours for Planned Activity set out in Schedule 2A: Annex A. - 3.7.3 No charges will be made to eligible patients or eligible escorts receiving the service. - 3.7.4 Discrete processes within the service must be available for the following activities: - Eligibility Screening and Assessment - Transport Booking Service including facilities to view, amend and cancel bookings and deal with enquires from patients, carers and healthcare professionals. - The Booking Service must be accessible via an online booking system and/or by telephone for healthcare professionals and patients (where applicable) - Transportation of patients from pickup/drop off to handover of care - Risk Assessments and transportation of Bariatric patients - General patient risk assessments for safe transportation - A sign posting service /directory of alternative transport services for non-eligible patients - An enquiry line for patients'/carers and healthcare professionals whilst the service in operational